gqcao/Video-Caption-with-Neuraltalk2/README.md

-####Note.
-Due to the maintenance of my computer, the update of the project has not been finished.
 # Video Caption with Neuraltalk2
 ## General information
 This is a code release of captioning videos using [Neuraltalk2](https://github.com/karpathy/neuraltalk2/).
 We provide a way to extract the deep image feature of VGG-16, and detect shot boundaries using the feature.
 We can also finetune the MS-COCO model, annotate the key frames, and return the captions to the video sequence.
 A sample output can be found